nyuwinc/git-ready-for-it/step-8.md

 ```
 git pull origin master -f
 ```
-- Open up your partner's README file and edit it
+- Open up your partner's README file, make a change, and save
 - Add, commit, and push to master

 ### Back to ***your*** repo